-- It provides an inbuilt admin interface.
+- The web framework provides an inbuilt admin interface.

-Question: Give some disadvantages of Django.
+7. Give some disadvantages of Django.

 - We have to specify the URL routing in Django for every view.
-The URL specifying syntax is complicated but it is common, nonetheless, for a beginner, it could be confusing at first.
+The URL specifying syntax is complicated, but it is common.
+Nonetheless, for a beginner, it could be confusing at first.

 - Django is monolithic, which means that the entire programming should come under the MVT architecture.
 Hence, the developer does not have any control over the flow of Django.

 - It is not an ideal framework for developing minor projects.